Controlled Comparison of Machine Learning Models for Fault Classification and Localization in Power System Protection: Methodology

 These signals form a multivariate time series per relay:

 with subscripts \( A \), \( B \), and \( C \) denoting the phases.

-The preprocessing procedure follows our earlier work~\cite{oelhaf_systematic_2025}.
-Each simulation episode is cropped to \(\pm 80 \,\text{ms}\) around the fault onset to capture both pre- and post-fault dynamics.
-To emulate real-time conditions, a sliding window with a 5\,ms step size is applied, generating overlapping signal segments.
-Window lengths between 10 and 50\,ms are evaluated.
-As summarized in Tab.~\ref{tab:window_length_overview}, increasing the window length reduces the overall number of generated windows by about 25.8\,\% while raising the share of fault-containing segments from 3.2\,\% to 39.1\,\%, highlighting the trade-off between temporal resolution and data volume.
+For preprocessing, each simulation episode is cropped to \(\pm 80\,\text{ms}\) around the fault inception to capture the protection-critical pre-fault steady state and early post-fault transient, while excluding later dynamics that exceed practical decision horizons.
+Overlapping signal segments are extracted using a sliding window with a 5\,ms stride, matching the typical interrupt cycle of numerical protection relay processors, ensuring the windowing scheme reflects realistic real-time sampling cadences.
+Window lengths of 10–50\,ms are evaluated, corresponding to 0.5–2.5 fundamental cycles at 50\,Hz and spanning the operationally feasible range for numerical protection relays as defined in IEC~60255-1 and IEEE~C37.114.
+As summarized in Table~\ref{tab:window_length_overview}, increasing the window length reduces the total number of extracted windows by $\sim$25.8\,\% while raising the share of fault-containing segments from 3.2\,\% to 39.1\,\%, reflecting the trade-off between decision latency and the proportion of informative windows available for training and evaluation.